intermine/im-docs/docs/support/troubleshooting-tips.rst

 	Exception caught: java.lang.IllegalArgumentException: Unknown class name Protein in package org.intermine.model.bio

 In this example a class named `Protein` could not be found in the data model, this will usually arise when running a parser and attempting to create an `Item` for a class that does not exist.
-Check your `sourcename_additions.xml` files to see if the class is listed, only the additions files for sources lists on `project.xml` when `ant build-db` was run will be included in the data model.
+Check your `SOURCE-NAME_additions.xml` files to see if the class is listed, only the additions files for sources lists on `project.xml` when `./gradlew builddb` was run will be included in the data model.

 Can't find keys
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^